 Zelle is intended for lightning-fast money-transmission, but because the dollars move so fast, it is side-stepping a lot of the security checks present in other financial transactions.
 Once you Zelle some cash to someone, it is gone from your account, in mere minutes!
 This is great if you’re paying back your friend for lunch, or sending a cash gift to mom for Mother’s Day.
 It’s really lousy if it happens while a scammer has you in his/her thrall.

 This is why scammers try to convince their victims to use Zelle.
 If their story is good enough to trick you into Zelling them some money, it’s instantly theirs.
 And if you initiated the transaction, there is little chance of you getting it back.

 Zelle May Be Getting Safer

 Zelle was created by all the big banks we know in this country.
 So it has been a bit surprising that they wouldn’t help much, after crime occurs over their Zelle network.
 Consumer advocates state that Zelle has no fraud protections in place for its transactions.
 But in some rare cases, some banks are starting to replace funds lost in Zelle-based schemes.
 And some other banks are starting to limit how much money they allow to pass through Zelle, or putting a small wait-time on when new Zelle accounts can be used.

 Still, the burden of responsibility lay on you.
 Zelle is similar to Venmo and Cash App, in that it seeks to be a cash-replacement.
 That means you should think of it and treat it as you would a fistful of dollars.

 You can dispute a credit card transaction.
 You can put a stop-payment on a check.
-But you can’t get those dollar bills back after you’ve handed them off.
+But you can’t get those dollar bills back after you’ve Zelled them away.
 Be aware, and only use Zelle with known, trusted people!